quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 Word2Vec has a number of built-in functions that are quite powerful.
 These functions allow us to ask the model questions about how it understands the text that we have provided it.

+In the code below, we're going to begin by just checking that the word we're interested in is in the vocabulary of our model.
+This is a good first step because it makes sure that the model actually contains the words we expect it to.

 ```

 # start by choosing a word and just checking if it's in your vocabulary to make sure the model works as expected